 Site Allocations Introduction The Sites document is organised according to the settlement hierarchy by: Norwich and the fringe parishes, Main towns, Key service centres and Village clusters in Broadland (see policies 1 and 7 for further details).
-It includes maps and site allocation policies.
+It includes: Maps and site allocation policies for preferred option sites; Maps and information for reasonable alternative sites; Information on rejected sites.

-THE REGULATION 19 PUBLICATION GREATER NORWICH LOCAL PLAN (Note - this box is for information only and is not part of the Publication draft plan)
+THE REGULATION 19 PUBLICATION GREATER NORWICH LOCAL PLAN (Note - this box is for information only and is not part of the Publication draft Plan)